nostrband/askexperts/README.md

 # AskExperts MCP Server

-An MCP server that allows users to find experts on a subject, ask them questions, pay them for their answers, and post reviews.
+An MCP server that allows users to find experts on a subject, ask them questions, pay them for their answers, and curate the experts.

 ## Features